 Work Zones that have an AWZSE system present and active will have unique signs in advance of the enforcement area, alerting drivers to the upcoming enforcement.
 These signs are in accordance with the requirements set forth in Title 75 C.S.
 3369.

 No. Per Title 75 C.S.
-3369, you must be traveling in excess of 11 miles per hour (mph) over the posted speed limit to receive a violation.
+3369, you must be traveling 11 miles per hour (mph) or higher over the posted speed limit to receive a violation.

 No. Per Title 75 C.S.
 3369, workers must be present for an Automated Work Zone Speed Enforcement system to be in active enforcement.

-A minimum 60-day “pre-enforcement” testing period will begin in November 2019.
-During this period, official notices of violations will not be issued.
-In early 2020, notices of violation will be issued whenever the Automated Work Zone Speed Enforcement systems are in place and active.
+A minimum 60-day pre-enforcement testing period was completed on March 4, 2020.
+Starting March 9, 2020, notices of violation will be issued whenever the Automated Work Zone Speed Enforcement systems are in place and active.